jsunn-y/ALDE/README.md

 ```
 python generate_domain.py --name=ParPgb --nsites=5
 ```
 Outputs from `generate_domain.py` will appear in the folder `/data/{name}`.
 The two outputs are `all_combos.csv`, which contains the order of the combos in the design space (domain) as strings and `onehot_x.pt`, which is a torch tensor containing the respective onehot encodings in the same order as the list of combos.
 For a given ALDE campaign, generating the domain only needs to be executed once.
 Afterward, training data should be uploaded into that folder as `fitness.csv`, where a 'Combo' column specifies the protein sequence at the mutated residues and a separate column specifies the respective fitness value.
 Note that unseen labels in the domain are filled in as 0 values as placeholders, so the calculated regret is meaningless for the production runs.
+Run time for a typical computer with a GPU or several CPUs will be on the order of minutes.

 For every round of training and prediction, ALDE can be executed using the following command:
 ```